SergiyOlefirenko/testInterviewPreparation/01_manual_qa/10_linux_and_network/04_linux_and_security_questions.md

 4. **What is IOCs?**

-IOCs (Indicators of Compromise) are pieces of information that provide evidence that a system has been compromised or attached.
+IOCs (Indicators of Compromise) are pieces of information that provide evidence that a system has been compromised or attacked.
 These indicators can include any type of activity or behavior that is abnormal or suspicious, such as:
 - unusual network traffic patterns
 - unexpected system modifications
 - the presence of malicious files or software